 Some people view throwing up after exercise like a badge of honor, as if you have exercised your hardest.
 While this condition can be an occasional occurrence for avid runners who enjoy running at an intense pace, you shouldn't accept it as a fact of life.

 When you exercise, your body decreases blood flow from your intestines and stomach to your moving muscles and heart because of your body's increased demands there.
 While this may help you exercise harder, it can have adverse effects on your stomach, making you feel nauseous and causing your stomach to heave out whatever is in it because it cannot continue to digest it.

 While throwing up after running can make you feel better because the food is no longer in your intestinal tract, it can have harmful effects on your body.
 For example, throwing up brings up stomach acid that can damage your esophageal lining, which causes pain and affects your digestion.
 You should not accept throwing up after an intense running session as typical.
 Instead, you should take steps to prevent it.

+If you're feeling sick after a long run, recovery should include a proper cool down.
 Cooling down after running can help to reduce nausea that leads to vomiting.
 If you are running fast, such as in a race, and you stop immediately, your brain, lungs and heart may not be ready for the rapid change, and your stomach may continue contracting, which can make you feel ill.
 Continue to walk around, bringing your heart rate down and sipping on water or a sports drink to help your body equalize.